Bicyclist Killed in Chesapeake Crash

 Virginia Bicycle Accident Lawyers

-The Virginia personal injury attorneys at the Law Offices of Richard J. Serpe, PC has helped victims of accidents for over 30 years.
+The Virginia bicycle accident attorneys at the Law Offices of Richard J. Serpe, PC has helped victims of accidents for over 30 years.
 If you or a loved one has been injured in an accident caused by someone else’s negligence, you have legal rights.
 If you’d like to discuss your situation, contact us to setup a free consultation 877-544-5323.